A friendly, no-fluff first step into Java — install the JDK, pick an editor, run your first program, and know how to fix the common setup issues.

 1) Install the Java Development Kit (JDK)

-You need the JDK (Java Development Kit) — it contains the compiler (javac
+You need the JDK (Java Development Kit) — it contains the compiler (javac) and the runtime (java).

 Windows (summary)